vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 ```

-Now let's define output schema, and pass it as `response` argument to @api.post:
+Now let's define the output schema, and pass it as a `response` argument to the `@api.post` decorator:

 ```Python hl_lines="8 9 10 13 18"
 from ninja import Schema